 Hanle is at an approximate altitude of around 4,500 meters.
 The altitude at the village can be a bit lower but Indian Astronomical Observatory here is at an altitude of 4,500 meters, (14,764 ft).
 Photi La, the nearest high altitude pass, about 30 kilometers from Hanle, is at an altitude of 5525 meters, 18,124 ft.

-Leh to Hanle via Chumathang, Nyoma and Loma: Mix of good and bad but mostly good; can be covered in a Sedan and Hatchback as well.
+Leh to Hanle via Chumathang, Nyoma, and Loma: Mix of good and bad but mostly good.
+It can be covered in a Sedan and Hatchback as well.